FBoucher/AzSubscriptionCleaner/README.md

 ## How to deploy

 There is two version of this tool.
-One levraging the Azure Function the second using Azure Automation.
-Both are valide options it just depends on your preferences.
+One leveraging the Azure Function the second using Azure Automation.
+Both are valid options it just depends on your preferences.

 ### The Version: Azure Function

-Created using the PowerShell Azure Function all details is available in the [azure-function folder](azure-function/ReadMe.md)
+Created using the PowerShell Azure Function all details is available in the [azure-function folder](azure-function/README.md)

 ### The Version: Azure Automation

 The Azure Automation Runbook will execute a PowerShell Script base on a pre-define schedule.

-All details are available in the [azure-automation folder](azure-automation/ReadMe.md)
+All details are available in the [azure-automation folder](azure-automation/README.md)

 To deploy all the resources in your Azure subscription, just click on the **Deploy to Azure** button.